oktaydbk54/Machine-Learning-Model-Deployment-using-FastAPI-and-Streamlit/README.md

 The web interface can be accessed at http://localhost:8501.

-Supported Models
-The following machine learning models are currently supported by the project:

-Model 1: Description of the model and its intended use.
-Model 2: Description of the model and its intended use.
-Model 3: Description of the model and its intended use.
 Contributing
 Contributions are welcome!
 If you find any issues or want to add a new feature, please open an issue or submit a pull request.